 The strength of the center-back is completely different, isn't it?
 It depends on whether the center-back can intercept the vertical pass that the opponent's forward enters or not.
 Coach Klamovski often uses the word "rule", but the center-back should be in a position where they must absolutely intercept the vertical pass.
 In that case, the surrounding players take their positions assuming that the center-back will intercept, and I think the subsequent formation is also organized.
 Some teams "blur" this, and in Japan, there are many teams that stay a little with opponents who take the intermediate position, so they are not afraid even if they stay there, and they catch them when they come into the goal area to defend.
 However, the current Tokyo has eliminated this "blur".
 Therefore, if they can win the ball in a high position, the short counterattack will definitely work.
 I think that's the biggest change.
 Watching these three matches, Henrique Trevisan seems to become a key player in defense.

-Q, what is your impression of the three games since Coach Klamovski took office?
+Q, What is your impression of the three games since Coach Peter CKLAMOVSKI took office?

 Mr. Mizunuma